How to make the perfect cup of British tea

 A bit of history: The thoroughly un-Britishness of tea

 Tea is the Britishest thing ever, until you take two seconds to Google it.
-It's grown, of course, in China, India, Africa, Sri Lanka... the list goes on, but Britain's not on it.
+It's grown, of course, in China, India, Africa, Sri Lanka... the list goes on, but aside from a few tiny producers, Britain's not on it.

 The world's biggest tea-quaffing nation per head?
 Turkey.
 The teabag?
 Dreamed up by an American.